The new Ball Trainmaster One Hundred Twenty (Ref. NM2888D-PG-LJ-GYGO) is not just a dressy accessory. It has a piece of history in its name.

-Although this kind of design is usually reserved for diving watches and other military-styled timekeepers, Ball Watches somehow manages to integrate the tubes into a classic design without making it look silly.
+Although this kind of design is usually reserved for “divers” and other military-style timekeepers, Ball Watches somehow manages to integrate the tubes into a classic design without making it look silly.

 Since the American brand is currently based in Switzerland, the new Ball Trainmaster One Hundred Twenty is equipped with a good old ETA 2892 automatic ebauche.
 Ironically, the movement doesn’t seem to be a chronometer-grade job.

-Thanks to the choice of caliber (the mass-produced job is very cheap when bought in bulk,) the guys somehow decreased its value for a true aficionado, but managed to keep the price at more than acceptable level (at least, for a watch that comes in a rose gold body.)
-The watch is offered at MSRP of just $6000.
+Thanks to the choice of caliber (the mass-produced mechanism is almost dirt-cheap when bought in bulk,) the guys somehow decreased its value for a true aficionado but managed to keep the price at more than acceptable level (at least, for a watch that comes in a rose gold body.)
+The One Hundred Twenty is offered at MSRP of just $6000.

 Photos: Ball Watches

 Ball Trainmaster One Hundred Twenty (Ref.
-NM2888D-PG-LJ-GYGO) automatic watch specification
+NM2888D-PG-LJ-GYGO) specification